Johnny Kidd & the Pirates

-Johnny Kidd & the Pirates (known simply as The Pirates after their reunion) were an English rock band led by singer/songwriter Johnny Kidd.
-They scored numerous hit songs from the late 1950s to the early 1960s, including "Shakin' All Over" and "Please Don't Touch".
+Johnny Kidd & the Pirates (known simply as the Pirates after their reunion) were an English rock band led by singer/songwriter Johnny Kidd.
+From 1959 to the mid-1960s they achieved considerable success with hit songs like "Shakin' All Over" and "Please Don't Touch".

-Their stage act was theatrical, including wearing full pirate costumes, echoing their rock 'n' roll contemporaries such as Screaming Lord Sutch & the Savages and Nero and the Gladiators.
-The group disbanded after Kidd's sudden death in an automobile accident, but former members of the band reunited as The Pirates and continued performing until the late 2000's.
+Their stage act was theatrical, like their rock 'n' roll contemporaries such as Screaming Lord Sutch & the Savages and Nero and the Gladiators.
+The group disbanded after Kidd's death in a 1966 car accident.
+Former members of the band reunited as the Pirates, and continued performing until the late 2000s.

 Early days

-The original group came under the management of Guy Robinson and was signed to HMV in 1959 under the auspices of producer Walter J. Ridley.
+The original group came under the management of Guy Robinson and was signed to His Master's Voice in 1959 under the auspices of producer Walter J. Ridley.
 Their first single was the raw "Please Don't Touch", penned by Kidd.
-This became a minor hit reaching number 25 on the UK singles charts in 1959.
-The song has been covered many times since, most successfully by the team of Motörhead and Girlschool known as Headgirl.
+This became a minor hit, reaching number 25 on the UK singles charts in 1959.

 When the group appeared on Saturday Club between 1959 and 1961, Mike West and Tom Brown shared the vocals with Kidd.